This article is part of the book - Sport Climbing Basics.

 Be careful when removing the last quickdraw.
 If you remove it in the same way as the others, you’ll swing out from the rock and pull your belayer with you.

 If it is a safe swing (i.e: you wouldn’t hit anything or anyone), unclip your lowering quickdraw from the rope and attach it directly to the bolt.
 Then allow your weight to hang on this quickdraw.

 Remove the other quickdraw from the bolt and the rope.

 Give your belayer time to take in the extra slack which is created.

-Next, remove the last quickdraw from the bolt.
+Remove the last quickdraw from the bolt.
 To make this easier, use holds on the rock to pull yourself in.
 Be ready to swing out!

-If it isn’t a safe swing, one option is to lower to the ground, and then ‘boulder’ up to retrieve it.
+If it isn’t a safe swing, one option is to lower to the ground, and then boulder up to retrieve it.
 This works best if you have a bouldering pad and the first bolt isn’t very high.

 Another option is for the belayer to be anchored to the ground.
 In this case, you can keep your lowering quickdraw attached until you’re on the ground.

-Clipping Into Quickdraws
+Clipping into Quickdraws

-If you have top roped an overhanging or traversing route, and someone else wants to top rope after you, you’ll need to clip the rope to some of the quickdraws on your way down as ‘directionals’.
+If you have top-roped an overhanging or traversing route, and someone else wants to top-rope after you, you’ll need to clip the rope to some of the quickdraws on your way down as ‘directionals’.
 These directionals stop the next climber from swinging wildly across the rock if they fall.